johnbillion/wp_mail/readme.md

 ### Comment is awaiting moderation

+    To:        Site Admin
-    To:        Site Admin, plus post author if they can edit comments
+               Post author if they can edit comments
     From:      WordPress <wordpress@host>
     Subject:   [%1$s] Please moderate: "%2$s"
     Function:  wp_notify_moderator()